 This post may contain affiliate links.
 The content provided is for informational purposes only and is not intended to serve as medical advice.
 For more details, please refer to our disclaimer page.

-- Enjoy Fresh Bagels: Enjoy bagels that are fresh out of the oven, offering a homemade alternative to store-bought options.
+- 🥯 Soft Fresh Bagels: These freshly baked gluten-free bagels are perfect straight out of the oven, offering a homemade alternative to store-bought options.

-- Simple Recipe: This recipe is easy, and perfect for bakers of all skill levels.
+- 👩🍳 Simple Recipe: This gluten-free bagel recipe is easy to follow and perfect for bakers of all skill levels.

-- No Xanthan Gum: Ideal for those with sensitivities, as it avoids common gluten-free binders like xanthan gum.
+- 🚫 No Xanthan Gum: These gluten-free bagels are ideal for those with sensitivities, as they avoid common gluten-free binders like xanthan gum.

 In my journey through gluten-free baking, I've discovered that the choice of flour blend is vital to achieving the perfect texture and moisture in gluten free bagels.
 Not all gluten-free flour mixes are created equal or are interchangeable.